 Horatio waited to talk to Louis until they were both in an empty compartment and locked the door.
 Horatio shut the blind and turned around to look at Louis, who was waving out at his family.
-He sat down opposite Louis, his own parent’s had left almost as soon as Horatio had arrived on the platform, as they had to go to work at the Ministry.
+Horatio sat down opposite Louis, not bothering to wave out of the window as his own parent’s had left almost as soon as Horatio had arrived on the platform to go to work.

-“Freya’s pregnant.”
-He told him.
+“Freya’s pregnant,” Louis told him.
 Horatio’s mouth stayed open in shock at Louis' words.

 “You’re going to be a dad?”
 Horatio asked incredulously.

 Louis just nodded; he was still coming to terms with it himself.
-It didn’t sound natural, like someone was playing a joke on him.
+It didn’t sound natural, as if someone was playing a joke on him.

 Horatio laughed humourlessly and ran his fingers over his incredibly short hair, taking a deep breath and puffing it out through his nose.